lzehrung/zod-express-openapi-routes/README.md

 ## Overview

-- Find an ergonomic way (minimize boilerplate and code duplication) to get typed express route handlers and an OpenAPI schema at the same time
+- Find an ergonomic way (minimize boilerplate and code duplication) to get typed, zod-validated express routes and an OpenAPI schema at the same time
-- Validate and parse HTTP request inputs according to Zod schemas
-- Minimize code duplication and brittleness between express routes, request validation, and OpenAPI definitions
+- Minimize code duplication and boilerplate between express routes, request parameter validation, and OpenAPI definitions

 ## Highlights